-Being an engineer at an accomplished product design consultancy means a constant back and forth to achieve a new product’s function and the “look” of the product.
+Being an engineer at an accomplished product development company means a constant back and forth to achieve a new product’s function and the “look” of the product.
+This requires constant back and fourth between the industrial design team and the mechanical engineering team.
 The look or design of the product will be its face on the world, and how customers meet and interact with the device.
 It may even communicate the character of a new company, the brand, but it still has to deliver on working well, and meet cost and delivery schedules.

 Most products are developed in parallel these days with different disciplines coordinating but also progressing toward production at the same time.
 So when is it worth making engineering change detailed development for the updated industrial designed look of the product?
 This could cost a company thousands if not hundreds of thousands of dollars, and worse it could delay time to market and the ability to meet key introduction deadlines.
 The answer is: When the change will increase sales.
 Some will say it is all about a homogeneous design vision being realized, and that sounds great, but if you are late to market, 15 percent over budget and it makes no difference in how the product is received by the market, then why do it?

 We see this come up when we are helping client’s push to a new product introduction and the industrial design presents an unanticipated look and opportunity that was not foreseeable, and the client loves it.
 This is often a great thing to have happen, but if the new look that captures the imagination of the client and development team, which, by the way, means it will most likely do the same for the market, is a concept that means major engineering changes or challenges, then the product’s road to market just became a high mountain pass.
 The team needs to carefully assess if it is really worth it versus just running ahead.
 A classic example is the 2015 Ford Mustang.